Home » Blog » Kuthampully Saree Weaving Village: A Handloom Tradition of Kerala

 Kuthampully Handloom Tradition

-Crafting a Kuthampully saree is a labor-intensive process that requires expertise and patience.
-The journey begins with dyeing the threads to achieve vibrant hues.
-Next, the threads are skillfully warped onto the loom, creating the foundation for the saree.
-The weavers then employ their deft fingers to weave the fabric, meticulously incorporating the exquisite golden border into the design.
-This intricate process results in a timeless piece of art that exudes elegance and tradition.
+As I watched the weavers work, their deft fingers wove the fabric, meticulously incorporating the exquisite golden border into the design.
+It was mesmerizing to witness how this intricate process results in a timeless piece of art that exudes elegance and tradition.

 Where can I buy original Kuthampully handloom sarees?